 The Jewish Studies major provides broad inquiry into the history, culture, society, literature, philosophy, politics, language, and religious beliefs of Jewish people from Biblical times to the present.
-By nature interdisciplinary, and by emphasizing critical thinking and global engagement, the Jewish Studies major is flexible and adaptable to a wide variety of courses of study.
+By nature interdisciplinary, and with emphasis on critical thinking and global engagement, the Jewish Studies major is flexible and adaptable to a wide variety of courses of study.

-- One course in Jewish Studies of the Ancient through the Medieval periods:
+Jewish Studies of the Ancient through the Medieval Periods

-- One course in Jewish Studies of the Early Modern through the Contemporary periods:
+Jewish Studies of the Early Modern through the Contemporary Periods

 - Any JST course covering Jewish history or culture from the 16th century to the present will fulfill this requirement.